volterraedge/terraform-provider-volterra/docs/resources/volterra_alert_receiver.md

 `webhook` - (Optional) Send alert notifications to Webhook.
 See [Receiver Webhook ](#receiver-webhook) below for details.

+### Api Key Blindfold Secret Info Internal

+Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

+`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

+`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

+`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 ### Auth Choice Auth Token

 Configure an Access Token for authentication to the HTTP(s) server (such as a Bearer Token).